Picture it. The call comes in from the doctor, and the diagnosis is low sperm motility. That’s what’s slowing down all your baby making plans.

 What can I do about low motility?

 This is where your doctor will have to look at more than just your semen to figure out what to do.

 Low sperm motility can be caused by something called varicoceles, essentially a varicose vein in the testes.
 If that’s the case, says Marc Goldstein, M.D., director of the Center for Male Reproductive Medicine and Surgery at Weill Cornell Medicine/New York Presbyterian Hospital, they can perform a minor procedure to remove the vein, hopefully allowing sperm to flow freely and allowing for conception the old fashioned way.
 Studies show this can be successful, although not a cure-all treatment for every man.

-Not crazy about the idea of someone poking around down there?
-You may not have to go that route.
 Sometimes lifestyle changes are all it takes to increase sperm motility:

 - Reduce your drinking: Scientists have found a link between alcohol usage and sperm quality, including motility.
 But there’s good news here too.
 Sperm quality for some men has been found to improve in as little as three months after he quits drinking.

 - Stop steroid use or testosterone use: According to Dr. Brahmbhatt, even testosterone prescribed by a physician for a diagnosed medical condition can shut down sperm production.
 If you’re on anabolic steroids, your doctor would probably tell you to get off of them, stat.
 If you’re on prescribed hormones, talk to your doctor about your fertility plans.